Surfaces

 Use alternate surfaces to draw attention to a specific section of content or grouping.

-Use alternate surfaces sparingly, as they can alter the user's focus depending on the size of the content inside.
+Use alternate surfaces sparingly, as they can alter the user's focus depending on the content's size.

 Consider using spacing to group and section content, leaving alternate surfaces for key content areas.